 The Panel Books were printed by various English and Scottish firms, including Walter Watts and Co., Ltd., Leicester; Cowan and Co., Ltd., Perth; Colston & Coy, Ltd., Edinburgh; and The Riverside Press, Edinburgh.
 One hundred years later, the quality of the leather has suffered, and the spines in particular usually have significant wear and/or damage.
 Even when the cover has survived in excellent condition, the edges are still prone to flaking.
 Some volumes were issued with plain slipcases and elaborate dustjackets (see image below), though these are uncommon.
 For the more discriminating book buyer, The Panel Books were also offered in higher-quality bindings, as mentioned in Sisley’s promotional blurb above.
 The bindings were done by one of two English bookbinding firms, Root and Son, and Riviere and Son.

 In 1907, £1 was worth about $5, thus the “extremely low” price of 2s.
-6d. (two shillings sixpence, or one-eighth of a pound, popularly called “half a crown”) was about 63¢, and the high-end Persian leather at 5s. equated to $1.25.
+6d. (two shillings sixpence, or one-eighth of a pound, denominated in a coin known as a “half crown”) was about 63¢, and the high-end Persian leather at 5s. equated to $1.25.
 Paul Elder’s pricing for The Panel Books was about twice as expensive: $1.25 for the basic book, and a range of Root/Riviere bindings: half calf $3, half-morocco $3.50, full flexible calf or morocco $4, full polished calf or morocco $4.50, full polished Levant $5.

 Little is known about artist Edgar Wilson (1861-1918), other than he drew for several comic periodicals, such as The Butterfly, The Idler, and Pick Me Up.